blockchainBard101/sui-move-tutorial/4-variables_and_primitive-types--uints-and-bool/README.md

-# Move Programming Basics: Variables and Primitive types
+# Move Programming Basics: Variables and Primitive types(uint and bool)

-Welcome to the repository for learning the fundamentals of variables and primitive types in the Move programming language! 🚀 This guide is perfect for developers looking to understand how to declare variables, perform type casting, and execute safe arithmetic operations in Move.
+Welcome to the repository for learning the fundamentals of variables and primitive types(uint and bool) in the Move programming language! 🚀 This guide is perfect for developers looking to understand how to declare variables, perform type casting, and execute safe arithmetic operations in Move.

 ## Introduction